 International Automotive Media Competition

 The International Automotive Media Competition (IAMC), is a program to recognize and encourage excellence in all forms of automotive media.
-The IAMC™ is administered, produced by and is a property of The International Automotive Media Registry (IAMR), ©2016-2017 all rights reserved.
-IAMC and the International Automotive Media Awards (IAMA) are the property of IAMR.
+The IAMC™ is administered, produced by and is a property of The International Society for Vehicle Preservation, ©2016 all rights reserved.
+ISVP™ is a non-profit 501 (c) (3) educational organization.
+IAMC and the International Automotive Media Awards (IAMA) are the property of ISVP™.